rosstewart/MutPred-PPI/README.md

 - Binary classification: probabilistic score ranging from [0-1], disrupted (1) vs. maintained (0) interactions
 - Parallel processing support for large-scale analysis

+### Licensing Note

+GATMutPPI operates under a dual-license structure depending on your structural data source:
+- **When using AlphaFold3 structures**: Non-commercial use only (Path A)
+- **When using PDB/experimental structures**: Standard MIT license (Path B)

+See LICENSE file for complete details.
+Users must document their structure sources.

 ## Installation

 ```bash